Binturong: Reproduction

-The maximum known lifespan in captivity is thought to be over 25 years of age.

 Threats

 Major threats to the binturong are habitat loss and degradation of forests through logging and conversion of forests to non-forest land-uses throughout the binturong's range.
 Habitat loss has been severe in the lowlands of the Sundaic part of its range, and there is no evidence that the binturong uses the plantations that are largely replacing natural forest.
 In China, rampant deforestation and opportunistic logging practices have fragmented suitable habitat or eliminated sites altogether.
 In the Philippines, it is captured for the wildlife trade, and in the south of its range it is also taken for human consumption.
 In Laos, it is one of the most frequently displayed caged live carnivores and skins are traded frequently in at least Vientiane.
 In parts of Laos, it is considered a delicacy and also traded as a food item to Vietnam.

-The Orang Asli of Malaysia has the tradition of keeping binturongs as pets.
+The binturong is also sometimes kept captive for production of kopi luwak.